danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 Conversely, since our input activations to the MLP block were not partitioned in the forward pass (i.e., identity operator), this will become an all-reduce in the backward pass when we need to propagate the gradients from each shard of the computation through to the previous layer.
 This way our reduced (summed) gradients are exactly equivalent to the gradients of a non-partitioned version of this MLP block.

-Now, you may notice that the dropout layer (and layer norm, which is not pictured) are performing redundant computation on every device: after the all-reduce, all devices have the same output activations, and thus applying dropout and layer norm to them will be identical.
-These particular layers were not the subject of this paper, but resolving this inefficiency was later explored in a subsequent paper by NVIDIA [^2].

 To recap:
 - In the MLP block forward pass, we do only one all-reduce at the end, before the dropout layer.
 This becomes an identity op in the backward pass.
 - In the forward pass, the input activations are not sharded, so this becomes an all-reduce in the backward pass.
 - In total, for each MLP block in the transformer, there will be a total of 2 all-reduces: one in the forward pass, and one in the backward pass.

-Now that we understand how the MLP block is sharded and *why*, we're ready to move onto the multi-headed attention layer.
+Now that we understand how the MLP block is sharded and *why*, let's move on and discuss how dropout and layer norm are handled.

+## Dropout and layer norm

+Now, you may notice that the dropout layer (and layer norm, which is not pictured) are performing redundant computation on every device: after the all-reduce, all devices have the same output activations, and thus applying dropout and layer norm to them will be identical.
+The authors found simply duplicating this computation is okay because they are relatively computationally cheap, and they did not want to introduce more communication overhead to the model by sharding them.

+However, this sets the stage for a future paper, [Reducing Activation Recomputation in Large Transformer Models](https://arxiv.org/abs/2205.05198), which observed that layers in the non-tensor parallel regions of the transformer (namely dropout and layer normalization) do not require much computation but *do* require a lot of activation memory, making them a potentially juicy target for optimization.

+They also observed the computation for these layers can be performed *independently along the sequence dimension* without violating the mathematics - meaning theoretically, they can shard along the sequence dimension and potentially reduce activation memory per device, thus avoiding the need to recompute activations in the backward pass to train larger models.
+If you're interested in this, I presented this paper at the Eleuther AI ML Scalability & Performance reading group, which you can check out the recording for [here](https://danielvegamyhre.github.io/ml/performance/2025/03/23/eleutherai-reading-group-session-9.html).

 ## Attention layers